cvxpy/cvxpy/doc/source/install/index.rst

 Windows
 -------

-Here is a step-by-step guide to installing cvxpy on a Windows machine.
+Here is a step-by-step guide to installing CVXPY on a Windows machine.

 1. If you have Python installed already, it's probably a good idea to remove it first.
 (Sorry!)